only-cliches/snap-db/README.md

 Deletes a key and it's value from the database.

 #### .getAllKeys(onKey: (key: any) => void, onComplete: (err?: any) => void, reverse?: boolean): void;
 Gets all the keys in the database, use the callback functions to capture the data.
 Can optionally return the keys in reverse.
+This is orders of magnitude faster than the `getAll` method.

 #### .getAll(onData: (key: any, data: string) => void, onComplete: (err?: any) => void, reverse?: boolean): void;
 Gets all the keys & values in the database, use the callback functions to capture the data.
 Can optionally return the keys in reverse order.